Christmas M&M Cookies

 Instructions

-- In a large bowl beat the butter, shortening, white sugar & brown sugar until fluffy. (about 2 minutes).
+- In a large bowl beat the butter, white sugar and granulated sugar until creamed (about 2 minutes).

 - Mix in the eggs and vanilla extract.

-- Turn off the mixer and add in the flour, baking soda & salt.
-With the mixer on low speed start to beat everything together, gradually turning up the mixer as the flour gets incorporated.
+- Turn off the mixer and add in the flour, cornstarch, baking powder, baking soda and salt.
+Start with the mixer on a low speed and gradually increase to medium speed until all the flour is incorporated.

 - Turn off the mixer and stir in the M&Ms and chocolate chips.

-- Form the dough into balls about 1 tablespoon in size and place 2 inches apart on the lined cookie sheet.
+- Form the dough into balls about 1 to 1.5 tablespoons in size (I use a cookie scoop).
+Place cookies about 2 inches (4-5 cm) apart on the lined baking sheets.

-- Remove the cookies from the oven, and optionally place a few extra chocolate chips and M&Ms on the top of each.
+- Remove the cookies from the oven, and optionally place a few extra chocolate chips and M&Ms on the top of each cookie.

 Notes